MP Estate Planning UK

 Record TypePotential InformationUsefulness in Finding a Will

-Birth CertificatesParents’ names, child’s name and date of birthHelps construct family trees and identify potential will holders.
+Birth CertificatesParents’ names, child’s name and date of birthHelps construct family trees and confirm identity — essential when searching for a common name.

-Marriage CertificatesSpouse’s name, marriage date, and sometimes parents’ namesProvides links between families and can lead to information about wills.
+Marriage CertificatesSpouse’s name, marriage date, and sometimes parents’ namesProvides links between families and can identify a married name under which the will may have been proved.

-By leveraging these records and conducting thorough genealogy research, individuals can significantly enhance their chances of locating a will.
+By leveraging these records and conducting thorough genealogy research, you can significantly enhance your chances of locating a will — even one that’s decades or centuries old.

 What is Probate?